Skip to main content

 Cub Blaine EastBlaine1

-Leading the list was RC Detox/Withdrawal Mgt Divi at its St. Paul facility, reporting 43 affected workers.
+The largest notice was filed by RC Detox/Withdrawal Mgt Divi at its St. Paul facility, reporting 43 affected workers.
 TOPS Products followed with 35 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Minnesota's labor market, with activity diverging between monthly and annual comparisons.
-The Healthcare sector warrants close attention heading into the next period.
+The trends suggest a mixed picture for Minnesota's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Minnesota.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Minnesota WARN notices, browse layoffs by state, or download the full dataset.